Timsort: Merge space overhead

 The original merge sort implementation is not in-place and it has a space overhead of N (data size).
 In-place merge sort implementations exist, but have a high time overhead.
 In order to achieve a middle term, Timsort performs a merge sort with a small time overhead and smaller space overhead than N.

 First, Timsort performs a binary search to find the location where the first element of the second run would be inserted in the first ordered run, keeping it ordered.
 Then, it performs the same algorithm to find the location where the last element of the first run would be inserted in the second ordered run, keeping it ordered.
 Elements before and after these locations are already in their correct place and do not need to be merged.
-Then, the smaller of the remaining elements of the two runs is copied into temporary memory, and elements are merged with the larger run into the now free space.
-If the first run is smaller, the merge starts at the beginning; if the second is smaller, the merge starts at the end.
+Then, the smaller of these shrunk runs is copied into temporary memory, and the copied elements are merged with the larger shrunk run into the now free space.
+If the leftmost shrunk run is smaller, the merge proceeds from left to right.
+If the rightmost shrunk run is smaller, merging proceeds from right to left (i.e. beginning with elements at the ends of the temporary space and leftmost run, and filling the free space from its end).
 This optimization reduces the number of required element movements, the running time and the temporary space overhead in the general case.

 Example: two runs [1, 2, 3, 6, 10] and [4, 5, 7, 9, 12, 14, 17] must be merged.
 Note that both runs are already sorted individually.
 The smallest element of the second run is 4 and it would have to be added at the fourth position of the first run in order to preserve its order (assuming that the first position of a run is 1).
 The largest element of the first run is 10 and it would have to be added at the fifth position of the second run in order to preserve its order.
 Therefore, [1, 2, 3] and [12, 14, 17] are already in their final positions and the runs in which elements movements are required are [6, 10] and [4, 5, 7, 9].
 With this knowledge, we only need to allocate a temporary buffer of size 2 instead of 4.